Ouranos: The Primordial Sky God

 Symbolism and Legacy

 Ouranos' role in mythology is deeply symbolic.
 As the sky, he was both a life-giving force—uniting with Gaia to create life—and a tyrant whose downfall marked the transition of power to the Titans and, eventually, the Olympian gods.
-Unlike later deities, Ouranos was not worshipped in temples or rituals; instead, he remained an elemental force, representing the vast, untamable heavens.
+Unlike later deities, Ouranos was not worshiped in temples or rituals; instead, he remained an elemental force, representing the vast, untamable heavens.

 His castration by Cronus became a pivotal moment in Greek cosmogony, illustrating the recurring theme of succession through rebellion.
 The separation of sky (Ouranos) and earth (Gaia) also mirrored the Greek understanding of the universe’s structure, where the heavens were distinct from the mortal world below.